Monty/DNA_Match_Manager_Helper/README.md

 cousin once removed, etc.*).

 Don't delete the Relatives-*timestamp*.csv file produced by this script.
-It will be used by later runs to produce a list of additions that can be cut/pasted into your master spreadsheet.
-You can either paste them one at a time into their proper slot, or paste them all at the bottom and then sort the master spreadsheet by Shared cMs, Shared %, and then Match Name to move them into the correct slot.
+It will be used by later runs to produce an Additions-*timestamp*.csv file containing data that can be cut/pasted into your master spreadsheet.
+You can either paste that data one line at a time into its proper slot, or paste it all at the bottom and then sort it by Shared cMs, Shared %, and then Match Name to move it into the correct slot.

-There is no reason to run `./makeDNASpreadsheet.sh` again until you know or suspect you have a new relative that shares more DNA than the minimum saved.
+There is no reason to run **`./makeDNASpreadsheet.sh`** again until you know or suspect you have a new relative that shares more DNA than the minimum cMs saved.
 Run it monthly if you don't keep a close watch on your DNA testing sites.

 Enjoy!